- 1. Tea

 After what we’re about to tell you, you’re going to want to find a lover and quick!

-Shawn Stevenson, one of America’s leading health expert and nutritionists, explains in his book, Sleep Smarter: 21 Essential Strategies to Sleep Your Way to a Better Body, Better Health, and Bigger Success that orgasms are basically like sedatives.
+Shawn Stevenson, one of America’s leading sleep experts, explains in his book, Sleep Smarter: 21 Essential Strategies to Sleep Your Way to a Better Body, Better Health, and Bigger Success, that orgasms are basically like sedatives.

 Orgasms release a mix of chemicals to help you get that all important shut-eye, these include: